LSDtopotools/LSDTopoTools.github.io/basin_metrics.md

+---
+layout: page
+title: Extracting Hillslope Lengths
+---

 =====================================================================
 Extracting Hillslope Lengths
 =====================================================================

 This page gives an overview of how to use the hillslope length driver (LH_Driver.cpp) and it's companion (LH_Driver_RAW.cpp) to quickly generate hillslope length data for a series of basins, along with other basin average metrics within a larger DEM file.

 For appliactions considering landscapes at geomorphic (millenial) timescales use the main driver, for event scale measurements use the RAW driver.
 All instructions on this page will work for either driver.
 For convenicence it will refer only to LH_Driver.cpp but either driver can be used.

 This code is used to to produce the data for Grieve et al. (in prep.)